 A day at school for 14-year-old Malena has different challenges than those faced by her peers.

 Malena, who lives in Buenos Aires, Argentina, has severe atopic dermatitis (AD), a chronic type 2 inflammatory skin disease.
-People living with moderate-to-severe AD have an overactive immune system, which results in signs and symptoms like an intense, persistent itch, dryness, cracking, redness, crusting and oozing.
+People living with moderate-to-severe AD have an overactive immune system, which results in signs and symptoms that may include intense, persistent itch, dryness, cracking, redness or darkening of the skin, crusting and oozing.

-Inadequately controlled atopic dermatitis can have a physical, emotional and psychosocial impact, causing sleep disturbance due to itch, anxiety and depression, and feelings of isolation.
+Inadequately controlled atopic dermatitis can have a physical, emotional and psychosocial impact, and has been associated with sleep disturbance due to itch, anxiety and depression, and feelings of isolation.
 For adolescents, the physical and emotional effects of moderate-to-severe AD can be particularly disruptive during their critical years of development, preventing them from participating in school, sports and social activities.

 “My school life is a bit complicated; having atopic dermatitis means that my skin itches and I can only focus on the itch,” Malena said.
 “I have to study, but I can’t, because I can’t stop scratching.”